 e) Optimise for lowest VSWR

-f) Optimise the antenna to get the cleanest radiation pattern.
+f) Optimise the antenna to get the cleanest radiation

 g) Any combination of the above.